 The average prognosis for multiple myeloma patients will be remissions and relapses over a period of 5-7 years.
 It is possible to experience a first remission of 2-3 years followed by a series of shorter relapses and remissions.

 Experience has taught me that it is essential to learn as much as you can about your multiple myeloma if your goal is to live the best possible quantity of life as well as quality of life.
 This is your new normal life with multiple myeloma.

 Every decision you make in the coming years about you and your cancer will depend on understanding your multiple myeloma.
 As the saying goes, knowledge is power.

-This post is the entry to the hundreds of pages of studies and experiences cataloged on PeopleBeatingCancer.
+This post is the gateway to the hundreds of studies coupled with my patient experiences cataloged on PeopleBeatingCancer.
 I researched and created the Multiple Myeloma Cancer Coaching Program in order to provide multiple myeloma patients with an evidence-based, step by step program to learn about their cancer.

 I am a long-term multiple myeloma survivor and cancer coach.
 I research and write about all things multiple myeloma.
 PeopleBeatingCancer is dedicated to providing the experience and research needed to manage your multiple myeloma.

 I work with newly diagnosed multiple myeloma patients, patients who have relapsed, and online groups.
 I also administer a private multiple myeloma group called Beating Myeloma.

 Have you been living with bone or joint pain for a while now?
 Have you had a skin rash or nerve pain and not understood why?
 Or maybe you’ve been mis-diagnosed?
 Bone, joint, skin, and nerve pain are several of the more common multiple myeloma symptoms.
 That is to say, these are some of the health problems caused by monoclonal proteins before you are diagnosed with multiple myeloma.